ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 ### Choosing PhD programs

 One of the hardest challenges in entering a PhD is **balancing your career aspirations and future life plans.**
-This is especially true for someone like me in my early 30s: a PhD program can take 4-6 years, pays low, and will coincide the time when I might want to start a family.
+This is especially true for someone like me in their early 30s: a PhD program can take 4-6 years, pays poorly, and will coincide with the time when I might want to start a family.
-Making this decision in my thirties is different if I made this decision during my twenties.
+Making this decision in my thirties is different from if I had made this decision during my twenties.
-Getting into a PhD becomes a life decision moreso than a career decision.
+Getting into a PhD becomes a life decision more so than a career decision.

 <div style="display: flex; justify-content: center;">
 <img src="/assets/png/grad-school/cbtl.png" width="220" style="border: 2px solid black; margin: 0 5px;">